Natfeitosa/taskBoard/README.md

 - Description (string): A detailed description of the task.
 This property is a string and is public and accessible.
 - DateCreated (DateOnly): The date the task was created.
 This property is of type DateOnly and is public and accessible.
 - LastModified (DateTime): The date and time the task was last modified.
 This property is of type DateTime and is public and accessible.
 - AssigneeId (Guid): The unique identifier of the user assigned to the task.
 This property is of type Guid and is public and accessible.
+- TaskId (Guid): The unique identifier for the task.
+This property is of type Guid and is always public and accessible.
 ```C#
  public class Tasks
     {